vsoch/askci/docs/_docs/development/index.md

 ## Web Interface

-Now open web browser to your host address to see AskCI in production.
+Now open web browser to your host address to see AskCI.
 NGINX logs will appear in nginx/logs and gunicorn logs in run/logs.<br>
 This process will also create a superuser with
 ```
     username: admin
     password: lukedidntknow
 ```
 credentials, if there's not any.
 Keep in mind to change/remove this and create another one in Django admin panel.

-**under development**

 Before starting your server, you should next look at options for [plugins]({{ site.baseurl }}/docs/plugins/).
 Would you like to ask a question?
 Please [open an issue]({{ site.repo }}/issues/new).